-- (1) No law enforcement fees shall be expended on capital equipment for the sheriff pursuant to this article unless or until the board of county commissioners approves such expenditures by motion at a regularly scheduled meeting.
-Such review shall occur only after the comptroller for the sheriff has submitted a request for purchase identifying the capital equipment to be purchased.
-Such request shall be submitted to the county office of management and budget which shall review the request and confirm that it complies with the restrictions of this article. - (e) Impact agreement.
-In lieu of the payment of fees as calculated in section 23-29, or if compliance with one (1) or more sections of this article can be insured only if the nature and scope of the proposed development is identified by means other than that provided in subsection (a) above, any applicant for building permit may propose to enter into an impact agreement with the county designed to establish just and equitable fees or their equivalent and standards for service needs appropriate to the circumstances of the specific development proposed.
-Such an agreement may include, but shall not be limited to provisions which: - (1) Modify the presumption of impact set forth in subsection (a) above by specifying the nature of the proposed development for purposes of computing service needs generated; provided that the agreement shall establish enforceable means for ensuring that the nature of the development will be substantially as agreed.
+(1) No fire rescue impact fees shall be expended on capital improvements pursuant to this article unless or until the board of county commissioners approves such expenditures by motion at a regularly scheduled public hearing.
+Such review shall occur only after the fire rescue department has submitted a request for purchase identifying the capital improvements to be purchased.
+Such request shall be submitted to the county office of management and budget, which shall review the request and confirm that it complies with the restrictions of this article.

+(c) Impact agreement.
+In lieu of the payment of fees as calculated in section 23-59, or if compliance with one (1) or more sections of this article can be insured only if the nature and scope of the proposed development is identified by means other than that provided in subsection (a) above, any applicant for a building permit may propose to enter into an alternative impact fee agreement with the county designed to establish just and equitable fees or their equivalent and standards for service needs appropriate to the circumstances of the specific development proposed.
+Such an agreement must include a study prepared by a professional with impact fee experience and may include, but shall not be limited to provisions which:

+(1) Modify the presumption of impact set forth in subsection (a) above by specifying the nature of the proposed development for purposes of computing service needs generated; provided that the agreement shall establish enforceable means for ensuring that the nature of the development will be substantially as agreed.

-- (2) Provide an impact fee which may differ from that set forth in this article; provided that such estimate shall be based on sufficient economic and planning data, in a form acceptable to the county, to demonstrate that a different fee is appropriate. - (3) Provide a schedule and method for payment of the fees in a manner appropriate to the particular circumstances of the proposed development in lieu of the requirements for payment of the fees as set forth in section 23-29; provided that the county receive, in a form acceptable to the board of county commissioners, security ensuring payment of the fees within ninety (90) days subsequent to the issuance of a building permit, which security may be in the form of a cash bond, surety bond, an irrevocable letter of credit, negotiable certificate of deposit or escrow account, or a lien or mortgage on lands to be covered by the building permit.
+(2) Provide an impact fee which may differ from that set forth in this article; provided that such estimate shall be based on sufficient economic and planning data, in a form acceptable to the county, to demonstrate that a different fee is appropriate.

+(3) Provide a schedule and method for payment of the fees in a manner appropriate to the particular circumstances of the proposed development in lieu of the requirements for payment of the fees as set forth in section 23 59; provided that the county receive, in a form acceptable to the board of county commissioners, security ensuring payment of the fees within ninety (90) days subsequent to the issuance of a building permit, which security may be in the form of a cash bond, surety bond, an irrevocable letter of credit, negotiable certificate of deposit or escrow account, or a lien or mortgage on lands to be covered by the building permit.

 Any agreement proposed by a developer pursuant to this article shall be presented to the board of county commissioners prior to the issuance of a building permit.
-Any such agreement may provide for execution by mortgagees, lienholders or contract purchasers in addition to the landowner, and may permit any party to record such agreement in the official records of the county.
+Any such agreement may provide for execution by mortgagees, lienholder or contract purchasers in addition to the landowner, and may permit any party to record such agreement in the official records of the county.
 The board of county commissioners shall approve such an agreement only if it finds that the agreement will apportion the burden of expenditure for new facilities in a just and equitable manner, consistent with the principles set forth in Contractors & Builders Association v.
 City of Dunedin, 329 So.
 2d 314 (Fla.
 1976), and Hollywood Inc. v.
 Broward County, 431 So.
 2d 606 (Fla.
-4th DCA 1983)...
+4th DCA 1983).